 While legislation ensures minimum required standards on every farm in Britain, it is underpinned by assurance schemes, such as Red Tractor and RSPCA Assured.

 Assurance schemes bring shoppers confidence in knowing the food they buy has been checked from farm to pack.
 This includes certifying traceability (or what farm it came from), high production standards and care for our environment and wildlife.

 Standards implemented by Red Tractor, the UK’s largest food and farming scheme, are world leading in their breadth and depth, spanning every stage of the production process.

 From the land, not the lab

-The UK’s weather and landscape make it an ideal place to graze cows and sheep; we have plenty of grass, rain and sunshine.
+The UK’s weather and landscape make it an ideal place to graze cattle and sheep; we have plenty of grass, rain and sunshine.

-This means all our sheep, and the vast majority of our cows, spend most of the year out on the field, only to be bought indoors when it’s too wet and muddy.
+This means all our sheep, and the vast majority of our cows, spend most of the year out in the field, only to be brought indoors when it’s too wet and muddy in winter.

 A large number of our pigs are also outdoors – in fact, the UK has the largest outdoor herd in Europe.
 But as pigs love to churn up the earth to root for goodies, we can’t have all of our pigs outside.